Our Safeguarding Policy

 - Safe operations to ensure Y People have the right policies, processes, and practices to keep Children and Young People safe.

 - We have an unwavering focus and commitment to safeguarding children first and foremost in everything we do.
 We are a Child Safe Organisation and have strong Safeguarding Children and Young People Policy and Procedures.
 These frameworks are helping us to continually embed a child and young people safe culture into YMCA WA.

-The 'Stay Safe Online, Tell Someone' program is specifically designed for children, young people, and adults, this program encourages everyone to #TellSomeone if they see, hear or feel something that makes them feel worried or unsafe.
+The 'Stay Safe, Tell Someone' program is specifically designed for children, young people, and adults, this program encourages everyone to #TellSomeone if they see, hear or feel something that makes them feel worried or unsafe.

 The Y WA recognises that all children and young people have the right to develop and reach their potential in environments that are caring, nurturing and safe.